YHS has two programs that deal directly with saving feral cats.

 4) because feral cats tend to only live one-third their natural life span the problem literally solves itself through attrition, provided TNR is implemented community wide.

 TNR also addresses the concern that feral cats tend to create a public nuisance on campuses and in parks.
 There is an old adage that claims you can't herd cats.
 In fact, you can herd neutered cats because they tend to hang around the food bowl.
 Because neutered cats no longer have the urge to breed and prey, they tend to follow the food bowl wherever the Colony Manager takes it.
 Feral cats can be trained to congregate in campus or park areas out of the way of the public or other wildlife.

-When you review YHS statistics it is clear that free-roaming cats represent one of our biggest challenge to achieving No-Kill.
+Free-roaming cats represent one of our biggest challenges to achieving and sustaining No-Kill.